loadsys/CakePHP-Serializers/README.md

 Controller classes.
 Use the `serializers` template when baking a Controller, to generate a Controller to work with the Serializers Plugin.

+The Custom Bake Templates include using the Custom Exception Classes from the above section to provide feedback that matches Ember Data's expectations.

 ## Advanced Examples ##

 We can serialize both multiple records: